 - Those under the age of 14 who are not filing with a parent have a fee of $1,140.

 - For those over the age of 78, the fee is $1,140.

 - For everyone else, the fee is $1,225.
 This is a $1,140 fee for the form and an $85 biometrics fee.

 It is important to note that biometrics can be requested of anyone, even those outside the 14-78 age range.
 This simply involves having you come into a USCIS service center to have your physical information and fingerprints taken.

-What is the Adjustment of Status Timeline?
+What is the Adjustment of Status to Green Card Processing Time?

 Keep in mind that even though you may have been able to use premium processing to shorten your green card petition to 15 calendar days, this feature is not available for the I-485.
 Your adjustment of status processing time is at the mercy of your service center’s caseload.

 Here is a step-by-step breakdown of the green card petition to adjustment of status timeline: